EclectickEclipse/PingStats/Readme.md

 ### USAGE

 usage: main.py

-	       [-h] [-a ADDRESS] [-d DELAY] [-gi] [-n NAME] [-p PATH]
+		       [-h] [-a ADDRESS] [-d DELAY] [-t TIMEOUT] [-gi GENERATEIMAGE]

-               [-pf PLOTFILE] [-q] [-s] [-sF REFRESHFREQUENCY]
+		       [-n NAME] [-p PATH] [-pf PLOTFILE] [-q] [-s] [-c]

-               [-sL TABLELENGTH] [-sNF] [-v]
+		       [-sF REFRESHFREQUENCY] [-sL TABLELENGTH] [-sNF] [-v]

-PingStats Version 2.2 (C) Ariana Giroux, Eclectick Media Solutions. circa Sun Dec 4 05:03:21 2016.
+PingStats Version 2.4 (C) Ariana Giroux, Eclectick Media Solutions. circa Tue May 23 17:01:17 2017.
 This program defines some basic ping statistic visualization methods through Python's 'matplotlib'.

-Optional arguments:
+optional arguments:

   -h, --help

   			show this help message and exit

   -a ADDRESS, --address ADDRESS

                         The IP address to ping.

   -d DELAY, --delay DELAY

                         The interval of time (in seconds) to wait between ping requests.

+  -t TIMEOUT, --timeout TIMEOUT

+                        The amount of time to set for each packets' timeout.

-  -gi, --generateimage
+  -gi GENERATEIMAGE, --generateimage GENERATEIMAGE

                         Used in conjunction with the -pf option, this option sends a name for a '*.png' file to save to the current working directory.

   -n NAME, --name NAME

-			Flag this option to use a custom name for the CSV output file.
+  			Flag this option to use a custom name for the CSV
+                        output file.

-  -p PATH, --path PATH  `The path to output csv files to`
+  -p PATH, --path PATH
+  			The path to output csv files to

   -pf PLOTFILE, --plotfile PLOTFILE

                         Include the path to a previously generated CSVfile to generate a plot.

   -q, --quiet

   			Flag this for quiet operation.
   -s, --showliveplot

-			Flag this option to display an animated plot of the last 500 ping sequences.
+  			Flag this option to display a live plot of return time
+                        (in ms) by time received.
+Use this command to skip the UI entirely.

+  -c, --cli

+  			Flag this option if you want to skip running the UI
+                        entirely, and instead just rely on CLI arguments.

   -sF REFRESHFREQUENCY, --refreshfrequency REFRESHFREQUENCY

                         Specify a number of milliseconds to wait betweenrefreshes of the -s plot visualization
-                        feature.The lower the number, the better the performanceof PingStats visualization.
+                        feature.
+The lower the number, the better the performance of PingStats visualization.
 Handy for
                         "potatoes"

   -sL TABLELENGTH, --tablelength TABLELENGTH

                         The total number of pings to show for -s.
 Thelower the number, the better the performance of PingStats visualization.
 Handy for "potatoes."

   -sNF, --nofile

-			Flag this option to disable outputting ping information to a csv file during live plotting.
+  			Flag this option to disable outputting ping
+                        information to a csv file during live plotting.
 Helps with memory consumption.

   -v, --version

 			Flag this option to display software version.

 ---